164 World Languages

 - Mewati: An Indo-Aryan language mainly spoken in the Mewat Region of India and Pakistan.
 It is closely related to Braj Bhasha and Haryanvi.

-- Mexican Sign Language (LSM): LSM is a sign language used by Deaf community in Mexico.
+- Mexican Sign Language: LSM is a sign language used by Deaf community in Mexico.
 It is different from Spanish, with its own syntax and grammar, and it’s also not a derivative of American Sign Language.
 The Mexican government recognizes LSM as a national language along with Spanish.

 - Mizo: A language belonging to the Sino-Tibetan family of languages, mainly spoken in the Mizoram state of India, and also in Chin State in Burma and the Chittagong Hill Tracts in Bangladesh.